opencast/opencast/docs/guides/developer/docs/develop/setup-opencast-for-develop.md

 #### Assembly profiles

-Besides the default `dist` Maven profile, you can define other profiles to create different builds.
+Besides the default `dist` Maven profile, you can specify other profiles to create different builds.
 Activate these profiles using:

 profile | description